digitalicagroup/slack-bot/README.md

  * Check in the app log for the strings "[DEBUG] Util: group found!" or "[DEBUG] Util: channel found!" .
 If you can't see those strings, check if your slack authentication token for your team is from an user that have access to the private group you are writing from.
 * I just developed a new command but I am getting a class not found error on CommandFactory.
  * Every time you add a new command (hence a new class), you must update the composer autoloader. just type:
- * php composer.phar update
+ * `php composer.phar update`
-* If you have any bug or error to report, feel free to contact me:  luis at digitalicagroup.com
+* If you have any bug or error to report, feel free to contact me:  luis at digitalicagroup dot com

 ## Adding more Commands.